-

 Vinchin Backup & Recovery has been selected by thousands of companies and you can also start a 60-day full-featured free trial here.
 Also, contact us, leave your requirements, and then you will receive your tailored solution.
 We have established partnerships with reputable companies all over the world so if you would like to do a local business, you can select a local partner here.

-Vhd to vmdk FAQs
+VHD to VMDK FAQs

 1. What is the difference between VHD and VMDK files?